FuelLabs/sway-rfcs/rfcs/0011-references.md

 # Future possibilities

 [future-possibilities]: #future-possibilities

-We could introduce a marker trait (like `Copy`) to make the distinction between value types and references explicit through the type system.

-As previously discussed, we may consider eventually making reference returns immutable by default, however this would have to go through multiple iterations to make the qualifiers explicit and then reverse the implicit qualifification.

-We may want to introduce a `*` operator that works over `__deref` and/or allowing `Box` to use that operator.

 We should consider introducing slicing and indexing operator such as `[0..n]` and `[0]`.
 We needn't introduce the notion of a range yet to make those work.